loicbausor/face-recognition-and-embedding/README.md

 2) Image resizing to be fed into the network
 3) Image normalizing.
 To do so we substracted every pixels by 128 and divided them 127.5 as done in a lot of litterature protocols (eg . [this paper](https://arxiv.org/pdf/1704.08063.pdf) )

-To enhance this  pipeline we should have done face alignement and image augmentation (rotations, deformation, add noise ...).
+To enhance this pipeline we should have done face alignement and image augmentation (rotations, deformation, adding noise ...).

 ### Loss presentation
 We implemented, above a pre trainded Mobile net architecture those three losses and trained the models.

 #### Triplet loss
-Let A the hidden representation of a face, P the hidden representation of a face with the same identity and N the hidden representation of a face with another identity.
+Let A the hidden representation of a face, P the hidden representation of another face with the same identity and N the hidden representation of a face with another identity.
 The triplet loss aim to minimize :
 $${\displaystyle {\mathcal {L}}\left(A,P,N\right)=\operatorname {max} \left({\|\operatorname {f} \left(A\right)-\operatorname {f} \left(P\right)\|}^{2}-{\|\operatorname {f} \left(A\right)-\operatorname {f} \left(N\right)\|}^{2}+\alpha ,0\right)}$$
 Where $$\alpha$$ is a margin parameter (the highest it is the more loss is "permissive").
 The idea of this loss function is to pass three examples through the neural network and (an Anchor a Postive and a Negative) instead of one to try to separate as much as possible the hidden representations of the different identities.